ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-5-2.md

-Chapter 4: Overcoming Barriers to Mindful Thinking: Strategies to Overcome These Barriers
+Strategies to Overcome These Barriers
 =========================================================================================

 Overcoming Time Constraints